 What to do if you can’t find the freight class you need

-If you can’t find the freight class for your cargo among the freight classes listed in the freight class lookup tool, no worries.
+No worries if you can’t find the freight class for your cargo among the freight classes listed in the freight class lookup tool.
 Our freight quote calculator automatically generates the density and recommended freight class from the measurements and weight you enter for your cargo.

 Call FreightCenter at 800.716.7608 and speak with one of our in-house shipping experts.